trey/url/README.md

 Similar to [Make a pretty Markdown link!](https://copy-url-title.glitch.me), but a _lot_ faster.

+1. Just get the title by itself.
-1. Make a Markdown link.
+2. Make a Markdown link.
-2. Make an HTML link.
+3. Make an HTML link.
-3. Just get the title by itself.
+4. Get the title and URL formatted for a Git commit message.

 ## Setup